 When I talk about alternative income, I am talking about anything that I don’t earn through my day job.
 This could be money I earn from my home business, earned interest and dividends, monetary gifts, or money I get from bank bonuses, credit card bonuses, or other sources of free money.
-Other examples could include working a part time job, receiving rent from a property, royalties, etc. These are all forms of income I don’t rely on for my day to day living expenses, which gives me additional money every month to reach my financial goals.
+Other examples could include working a part-time job, receiving rent from property, royalties, etc. These are all forms of income I don’t rely on for my day to day living expenses, which gives me additional money every month to reach my financial goals.

 Why Alternative Income Streams are Important

 In many ways, alternative income is just as important as your regular paycheck.
 In some ways, it could be even more important if it is passive and requires no additional work to continue creating income.
 Here are a few more reasons why alternative income is important:

 Diversification – Don’t Put All Your Eggs in One Basket